-More productive than slipping into a cycle of “is this my fault?” – which is isn’t – is to investigate available treatment options for your child.
-Children who don’t respond to physical therapy and repositioning techniques are often prescribed orthotic bands and helmets.
+The first step is to investigate available treatment options for your child.
+Children who don’t respond to physical therapy and repositioning techniques are often prescribed orthotic bands or helmets.

-This article provides some basic information on the available devices, their prices, and how to deal with insurance dilemmas.
+This article provides some basic information on the available options, what parents need to consider to have the best results, what they cost, and how to deal with insurance companies.

 There are Several Reputable Manufacturers and Types of Helmets to Choose From

 The most popular brand is the STAR family of products, followed shortly after by the DOC band and the Boston Band.
-The specialization in orthotic devices had made these companies not only experts in the treatment of brachycephaly, scaphocephaly and plagiocephaly, but also industry niche leaders.
-They often work out of their own clinics across the United States, but may occasionally partner with doctors in your area, as well.
+Their specialization in orthotic devices had made these companies not only experts in the treatment of brachycephaly, scaphocephaly and plagiocephaly, but also industry leaders.
+They often work out of their own clinics across the United States, but may occasionally partner with doctors in your area as well.

 The idea behind helmets and bands is the same.
 While some orthotics refer to themselves as active or passive devices, the differences are minimal.
 Most available orthotics for positional plagiocephaly are passive devices, or work in a way that sits between active and passive therapy.

-The only real noticeable difference is a more snug fit on active devices.
+The only real noticeable difference is a more snug fit on active bands or helmets compared with passive ones.
 STARband, STARlight band, STARband bi-valve, STARlight bi-vavle, STARlight cap, the Hanger cranial band, and the DOC band are all “active” orthotics.
 The Clarren helmet and the Boston Band are “passive.”

 Finding a Great Technician is Key